lukaszpatalas/ClearSpeak/README.md

 ## Features

 - Convert work-related technical text into language understandable for everyone
-- Useful for for multiple industries and departments
+- Useful for multiple industries and departments
 - User-friendly graphical interface
 - Ability to choose three different modes: creative, natural and precise.

+## Extra ideas to explore

+- Translation to multiple languages
+- Speech-to-Text-Conversion (by utilizing Whisper)
+- Integration with Instant Messaging Apps used by company
+- Machine Learning-Powered Suggestions
+- Cloud-Based Storage and Syncing

 ## What to implement (CHANGE to something more suitable once implemented)